iterative/cml.dev/content/docs/usage.md

 [access credentials](/doc/self-hosted-runners#personal-access-token) via a `repo_token` variable.

-The example above generates visual reports in a pull request:
+The example above generates visual reports in pull requests:
 [![](/img/bitbucket_cloud_pr.png '=600')](https://bitbucket.org/iterative-ai/cml-base-case/pull-requests/2)

 ⚠️ CML works with Bitbucket Cloud, where you can use the